 Homeopathic medicines can be included in treatment regimens as agents that increase the body's defenses.
 Moreover, they usually do not cause side effects and do not interact with medications.

 For example, Anaferon, which is a combination of homeopathic dilutions of affinity-purified antibodies to human γ-interferon.
-Effective for viral and bacterial infections of the genitourinary organs, in the case of immunodeficiency of various origins.
-Contraindicated in case of allergy to ingredients, during pregnancy and lactation.
+Effective for viral and bacterial infections of the genitourinary organs, in case of immunodeficiency of various origins.
+Contraindicated in case of allergies to components, during pregnancy and lactation.

-Reception subligual, one tablet from three to six pieces per day, after the relief of acute symptoms, take one piece for eight or ten days.
+Sublingual intake, one tablet from three to six pieces during the day, after relief acute symptoms take one piece for eight or ten days.

-Drops are dissolved in water (10 ml) and kept in the mouth for absorption as long as possible; they are taken three times a day before meals, half an hour or an hour after.
-Patients 12 years and older are given 10 drops, infants - one or two, from one to three years old - three, from three to six - five, from six to 12 - seven.
+Drops are dissolved in water (10 ml) and held in the mouth for absorption as long as possible, taken three times a day before meals, half an hour or an hour after.
+Patients 12 years of age and older receive 10 drops, infants - one or two, from one to three years - three, from three to six - five, from six to 12 - seven.

-For the relief of acute conditions, a single dose is taken every quarter of an hour, however, no more than 10 times.
+For cupping acute conditions a single dose is taken every quarter of an hour, however, no more than 10 times.
 Then they switch to the usual reception.

-With increased thyroid function, take a half dosage corresponding to age, increasing it daily by one drop and bringing it to the age norm.
+In case of increased thyroid function, take half the dosage corresponding to age, increasing it daily by one drop and bringing it to the age norm.

-Oral administration of the solution from the ampoule is also possible, for this its contents are diluted in ¼ glass of water and drunk throughout the day at regular intervals, retaining the liquid in the mouth.
+It is also possible oral administration solution from the ampoule, for this purpose its contents are diluted in ¼ glass of water and drunk throughout the day at regular intervals, retaining the liquid in the mouth.

-Homeopathic pharmacies in large cities usually have complex preparations used for lymphadenitis.
-They usually include Aurum metallicum, Calcium fluoricum, Silicea, Bromum, Tuberculinum, and may contain other substances.
+Homeopathic pharmacies in big cities usually have complex preparations, used for lymphadenitis.
+They usually contain Aurum metallicum, Calcium fluoricum, Silicea, Bromum, Tuberculinum, and may contain other substances.

-Calcium fluoricum (calcium fluoride) is used for very tight nodules, Barium jodatum (barium iodide) is also often prescribed for enlarged lymph nodes, like other drugs.
-In doing so, the homeopathic physician will take into account many other symptoms and modalities in a particular patient.
+Calcium fluoricum (calcium fluoride) is used for very dense nodes, Barium jodatum (barium iodide) is also often prescribed for enlarged lymph nodes, as well as other drugs.
+At the same time, the homeopathic doctor will take into account many other symptoms and modalities in a particular patient.
 Therefore, if you want to be treated with homeopathy, you must consult a doctor of the appropriate profile.

 ], , , ,